"Any object, wholly or partially immersed in a fluid, is buoyed up by a force equal to the weight of the fluid displaced by the object." — Archimedes

 The rule you often hear — that you should float at eye level — is about right for the end of your dive, when you will weigh two kilograms less.
 (Most of that loss is the weight of the breathing gas you will use up.)
 So you need about 2 kg of extra lead at the beginning of the dive.

-Most recreational divers are setup to descend fast when they dump their BCD air on the surface.
+Most recreational divers set themselves up to descend fast when they dump their BCD air on the surface.
 That means they're over weighted.
 If you're properly weighted, you'll probably need to do a duck dive to descend from the surface.
-Breathe out, duck dive, breathe again a one metre or more.
+Breathe out, duck dive, breathe again at one metre or more below the surface.

 Get yourself calm and breathing normally.
 Concentrate on relaxing and being still as any sculling with hands or feet will propel you upward.
 Then dump the air in your BCD.
 You should rise slowly as you inhale, sink slowly as you exhale.
 If you start descending regardless, you're over weighted.

-If you are neutral at 5 metres at the end of your dive, you will probably be slightly positive at the surface.
+If you are neutral at the minimum depth you want to be able to hold (e.g. 1 metre) at the end of your dive, you will probably be slightly positive at the surface.
 How positive will depend on how much neoprene you wear.

 After each dive, write down what exposure suit you wore, what equipment you used, how much lead you carried, how much your body weighs and whether you seemed too heavy or light at your safety stop.